RETURN TO INFORMATION PAGEINFORMATION

 CRATE TRAINING PUPPIES

 Crate training is a great aid with puppies.
 We consider it almost essential.
 The crate teaches puppies (and adults) restraint.
+This is so important if you want to have a well behaved dog.
+Crate training, down-stay lesson and the tie-up exercise are all restraint lessons.
+If you can manage all three you will do very well but having at least one is essential.
 It gives them their own place, a little den of their own, a place to be calm and relaxed.
 It helps with toilet training, it helps with control training and it helps with the foundation training that will lead to other, more advanced lessons later on.

-We recommend you get a reasonable sized crate, even for a 8 week old puppy.
+We recommend you get a sturdy and reasonable sized crate, even for a 8 week old puppy.
 They grow at a rapid rate.
-If you don't already have one, we usually have supplies of new crates, 55 cm high at $80 each.
-(2007 prices).
-Smaller puppy crates at $55.
+If you don't already have one, we usually have supplies of new crates, 55 cm high at $120 each.
+(2021 prices).
+These are PP40 deluxe crates with removable inner floor.
+We have to pay retail prices but this is usually around $20 to $30 cheaper than most pet stores sell them for and is convenient for customers who often forget to purchase one.

 NOONBARRA BORIS